mkcms/emacs-binary-utils/README.md

 Another command, `asm-jump-reverse` finds the first jump statement to the current label.

+## `asm2src.el` - ASM to source file overlays ##

+This package allows you to jump from ASM buffer to a source file and vice versa.

+`asm2src-process-buffer` is the main function which scans the current ASM buffer for file mappings, it must be called once before further usage.

+When using `binfile` and the rest of the packages here, you should add:

+    (setq objdump-disassembly-extra-args '("-l"))
+    (add-hook 'binfile-disassembly-hook #'asm2src-process-buffer)

+To your init file.
+The first line makes objdump output source file mappings when dumping disassembly, and the second makes sure we can parse and use that in Emacs.

+`asm2src-jump` allows you to jump to the source buffer from the preprocessed ASM buffer.
+It sets a transient keymap, `asm2src-jump-keymap` for the duration of the command: `C-c C-c` or `RET` goes to the source file, `p` goes to the previous mapped location, `n` goes to the next.

+`asm2src-jump-to-asm` is the inverse, it should be invoked in a source file and will go to the first ASM buffer containing the source line.

+`asm2src-add-mapping` can be used to add a custom ASM<->source directory mapping.

 ## `compiled-file.el` - Get/set the compiled file for current source file ##